← Back to Blog

 Moody is a good app with a proven track record.
 The UI is polished, Ghost Mode works well, and voice-synced scrolling is reliable.
 If you're already using Moody and happy with it, there's no compelling reason to switch.
 It does the job it was built for.

 But if you're a new buyer evaluating Moody vs CueNotch for the first time, the math favors CueNotch.
-You get the same core features — Ghost Mode, voice sync, notch integration, App Store distribution — plus AI Magic Polish, Liquid Border Pulse, and emotion-aware highlighting.
-All for $29 instead of $59.
+You get the same core features — Ghost Mode, voice sync, notch integration, App Store distribution — plus Magic Polish, Rehearsal Coach, AutoCaption live captions, Memorize Mode, and a searchable script library.
+All for $29.99 one-time lifetime access instead of $59 lifetime access.

 See our full comparison of all 5 MacBook notch teleprompter apps